spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-python-using-spokestack/index.md

 ## Activation Timeout (Optional)

-A common issue that you may run into is that the amount of time the pipeline is open is not enough or too much.
-As a solution to this problem, one can add `ActivationTimeout` to the pipeline with a minimum and maximum value.
+An issue you may run into is the ASR not being activated long enough or being active for too long.
+To configure this for your use case, you can add the `ActivationTimeout` component to the pipeline with a minimum and maximum value in milliseconds.
 This component can be initialized with the following:

 ```python
 from spokestack.activation_timeout import ActivationTimeout